 Donors in this category have not agreed to any contact with offspring, but have not ruled out possible ID-release or anonymous interaction in the future.

-The donors are registered under a fictitious surname such as Nelson, Russel, Lewis etc.
+The donors are registered under a fictitious surname such as Nelson, Russel, Cowan etc.

 In addition to the basic information about race, ethnicity, appearance, blood type and profession/education, we provide a donor profile consisting of 8-15 pages of personal information about the donor.